shapoco/picow-ntp-7seg-clock/README.md

 ## Setting Wi-Fi and NTP server

+### via USB-Serial

+1. Connect Raspberry Pi Pico to PC with USB cable.
+2. Wait until the 7seg-display lights up.
+3. Open a serial terminal with baudrate 115.2 kHz.
+4. Press the setup switch ("ConFiG" will appear on the display).
+5. Follow the prompts in the serial terminal to complete your settings.
+6. The display will go blank for a few seconds, then show the time once the Wi-Fi connection and NTP synchronization are successful.

+### via Light Sensor

 The settings are sent to the clock by flashing the screen of your PC or smartphone.

 1. Open the setup page from the link below and fill the form.